thomasbbrunner/arduino-reverse-engineering/README.md

 `avr-objdump -Dx -m avr5 flashdump.hex`

 And that's it!
-You should have now the assembly code of your program!
+We should have now the assembly code of the binary file!